Developing Workforce with Mathematical Modeling Skills

 \section{Mathematical Modeling Minor}

-East Tennessee State University (ETSU) offers a Bachelor of Science degree in mathematics with four possible concentrations.
-Two of them are directly related to mathematical modeling, specifically: \emph{Computational Applied Mathematics}; and \emph{Statistics}.
+The home institution of the authors is East Tennessee State University (ETSU), which offers a Bachelor of Science degree in mathematics with four possible concentrations.
+Two of them are directly related to mathematical modeling, specifically: \emph{Computational Applied Mathematics} and \emph{Statistics}.
 Figure \ref{seqminor} illustrates sequences of classes that echo both of these concentrations in the context of a mathematics minor, also offered at ETSU.